Skip to main content

 Labor of Love

 The story kind of rests on the fact that Emilia can be a very difficult person to get along with, the center of her flaws seeming to stem from her propensity for self-pity.
 The way this typically manifests is in Emilia being so caught up in her own problems that she behaves rather thoughtlessly toward her loved ones, like when she rebuffs her friend’s attempt to console her by asserting her own miscarriage is different than Emilia losing her baby.
 As the story progresses, these little outbursts build.
 This culminates in Emilia verbally lashing out at her father in front of all of her friends and letting them know that her parents divorced because he cheated on her with a stripper.
-Little episodes like this tend to push people away from Emilia, both in-universe and in the real world with commentators airing their dissatisfaction at having to entertain the exploits of someone abusing their position as "protagonist," like perfect individuals are the only people with stories worth telling.
+Little episodes like this tend to push people away from Emilia, both in-universe and in the real world.
+Audiences like to air their dissatisfaction at having to entertain the exploits of someone abusing their position as "protagonist," like perfect individuals are the only people with stories worth telling.

 This sort of pushback kind of reminds me of the way a lot of people like to rake Frodo across the coals because of, say, his little moment of weakness in Mordor where the ring succeeds in doing what it has been trying to do for three movies and bringing out Frodo’s inner darkness.
 Yes, we stan Sam for being the emotional support trooper that he is, but the way that pop culture tends to discuss these things betrays a lack of empathy for people with genuine struggles, and in this way, it almost becomes a form of victim blaming.
 It wouldn’t make sense for Sam to just let Frodo fall into the lava because the weight of the world became too much for him, yet that is how a lot of people discuss a character like Emilia.
 The underlying motivation seems to be some incentive to communicate to the Emilias of the world that they need to start working on themselves.